 Which Hosting Plan to choose?

-You can start off with a cheap plan, like Cloud Hatchling or WordPress Cloud Starter, from US$5.95 per month.
-If you need a secure site for shopping cart functions, then you’ll need a minimum of Cloud Business or WordPress Business, from US$9.95 per month (about $160 p.a.
+You can start off with a cheap plan, like Cloud Hatchling or WordPress Cloud Starter, from US$5.95 per month — discounted the first year.
+If you need a secure site for shopping cart functions, then you’ll need a minimum of Cloud Business or WordPress Business, from US$9.95 per month (about $160 – $300 p.a.
 Australian).
 But if you just use Paypal buttons, you won’t need that.

 Deciding on a Theme

 Deciding on a theme can be a living nightmare.
-Like a complex design skin, the theme lets you customise to your desired navigation styles, colours, sidebars, header images, normal page as a home page, blog widgets, etc. About 8 hours and 40 theme options later, your head is spinning!
-So let me recommend an option based on the experiences of Red Planet Design (my old business partnership).
+Like a complex design skin, the WordPress Theme lets you customise to your desired navigation styles, colours, sidebars, header images, normal page as a home page, blog widgets, etc. About 8 hours and 40 theme options later, your head is spinning!
+So let me recommend an option based on the experiences of Red Planet Design and myself.

-We found that the choice of a supported ‘pro theme’ is a good idea.
+We found that the choice of a supported, paid ‘pro theme’ is a good idea.
 This is because they are updated regularly, while free themes may be left to break and, basically, die.

 2) IMPREZA 4.
 This popular theme may be customised to any brand colours and logo.
 You can choose layout templates, pick icons, and add eye-catching elements with a page builder called ‘Visual Composer’… all for only US $59.
-It is responsive to mobile devices, and is updated with every WordPress major change.
+It is responsive to mobile devices, parts can be customised for smaller screens, and it is updated with every WordPress major change.

 First though, order some vibrant web banners containing your author photo and book cover, of the right size for your desired header image (usually like 1024 wide).
 Designers can blend several elements together while sticking to your brand colours.
-You can expect to pay from $10 (on Fiverr) to US$59 (on SuperTasker) for this banner.
+You can expect to pay up to US$59 (on SuperTasker) for this banner, or try Fiverr.
 Why not get a couple of options?
+(I also can get this author banner created for you for AU$90).

 Consider these three smaller costs (and your time), compared to one $2000+ cost of custom website design, and you’ll see why I go this route!
 HostGator offers free migration for simple transfers of a WordPress site.
 If you get stuck, just open your HG billing portal, hit Chat and wait a few minutes for direct help.
 They are available 24 / 7.